PACWM/toilet_hunter/README.md

 ![Toilet Hunter Cover](./assets/splashscreenPNG2.png)

-# 🚽 Toilet Trouble: The Last Dash
+# 🚽 Toilet Hunter: The Last Dash

 ## Overview
-**Toilet Trouble: The Last Dash** is a frantic, comedic action game where you must dash to the restroom before your bladder meter overflows!
+**Toilet Hunter: The Last Dash** is a frantic, comedic action game where you must dash to the restroom before your bladder meter overflows!
 Dodge obstacles, manage your speed, and reach the toilet in under 60 seconds.

 ---